addauk/recipe-generator/README.md

 [^1]: If you already know that MongoDb is installed, skip this step
 ## Importing the file to MongoDb

-Run this command in the project repository on your local machine (recipe-generator)
+Run this command in the Desktop directory

 ```
 mongoimport --host localhost --port 27017 --db Makers_Academy --collection Recipe_Generator --type csv --headerline --file recipes.csv